DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 "State your business.
 You have thirty seconds."

 "Ms. Voss?"
 Jason called back.
 "My name is Jason Fischer.
 I'm looking for information about a ritual that happened eleven years ago.
-The one that—"
+The one thatï¿½"

 "I know which one."
 The voice cut him off.
 "And if you're smart, you'll turn around and forget you ever heard about it."